newton2149/newton2149/README.md

-# Hi there, I'm Navneeth
+# Hi there, I'm Navneeth S

 ## I'm an Engineering Student